 The bulk of the core WordPress software is written in PHP, which makes PHP an essential language for the WordPress community.

-Each major release of PHP is typically fully supported for two years after its release, in which bugs and security issues are fixed and patch on a regular basis.
+Each major release of PHP is typically fully supported for two years after its release, in which bugs and security issues are fixed and patched on a regular basis.

 PHP is the backbone of your WordPress, so keep the PHP updated.

-Benefits of using Latest PHP version in your WordPress website are:
+The benefits of using the Latest PHP version on your WordPress website are: